abduld/CS533/progress/progress.markdown

 In this project, we will adopt some aspects of how Haskell performs this transformation when they are applicable in the CUDA programming model --- since GPU programs tend to be memory bound, reducing the number of temporaries increases performance, for example.

+In order to achieve high-performance fusion, a resource estimator and a memory counter are necessary.
+The resource estimator monitor on-chip resource usage for a current tiling to avoid register spilling and drop of multithreading.
+The memory counter simple calculate the potential memory count saved for fusion.
+Since 1) on-chip resource of GPU is limited, and 2) the performance gap between on-chip access and off-chip access on GPU might has less impact than the gap between on-node access and inter-node access on cluster, the decision of fusion may not be trivial.
+Here, we will heuristic function of these two parameter to determine the decision of fusion.
+A precise resource estimator might be very difficult to implement and may not really meet the real vendor compiler.
+In this project, we will simply build a routine to rely on the feedback of the real vendor compiler after the GPU backend generated the code.

+### Loop Tiling

+Tiling is critical for performant on GPU programs.
+In this project, automatic tiling will be considered as group several single function `f`.
+Considering function `f` is isolated and map limit data dependency among different output, an analysis can be done for function `f` to track data sharing among multiple outputs.
+Here, sharing analysis is considered as access pattern analysis of function `f`.
+Therefore, tiling for data sharing is achievable.

+Coalesced access of GPU is also important for performance.
+In this project, coalesced access is easily considered as a specialized type tiling.
+Register packing and thread coarsening of GPU are also recognized by applying the same analysis, with different tiling.
+Therefore, we can potentially perform very aggressive tiling for GPU.

+### Autotuning

+One of the advantages of compiling from a high level languges into CUDA is that you can easily tweak parameters for loop tiling, unrolling, and fusion.
+A combination of a resource model and autotuning will be used to maximize the performance of the generated code.
+We will use a bruteforce like algorithm, similar to the one employed by ATLAS to explore the parameter space.

 ## Implementation Details

 To facilitate rapid prototyping in this project, we chose the Dart